PoisotLab/ms_network_prediction/manuscript.md

 Without any species-level information, we resort to using both co-occurrence and known interactions to predict novel interactions.
-To do this we (i) extract features for each species based on co-occurrence, (ii) use these features to train a neural network to predict interactions, and (iii) apply this classifier to the original features to predict possibly missing interactions across the entire species pool.
+To do this we (i) extract features (equivalent to explanatory variables in a statistical model) for each species based on co-occurrence, (ii) use these features to train an artificial neural network to predict interactions, and (iii) apply this classifier (a learner returning a class from a categorical variable;
+a binary classifier such as we train here returns a yes/no answer) to the original features to predict possibly missing interactions across the entire species pool.
+Machine learning relies on a lexicon that shares some terms with statistics, albeit with different meaning; we expand on the precise meanings in the "How to validate a predictive model" section below.
 The outputs of the analysis are presented in @fig:example, and the code to reproduce it is available at `https://osf.io/6jp4b/`; the entire example was carried out in *Julia 1.6.2* [@Bezanson2017JulFre], using the *Flux* machine learning framework [@Innes2018FluEle].

 We first aggregate all species into a co-occurrence matrix $A$ which represents whether a given pair of species $(i,j)$ was observed coexisting across any location.
-We then transform this co-occurrence matrix $A$ via probabilistic PCA [@Tipping1999ProPri] and use the first 15 values from this PCA as the features vector for each species $i$.
+We then transform this co-occurrence matrix $A$ via probabilistic PCA [@Tipping1999ProPri] and use the first 15 values from this PCA space as the features vector for each species $i$.
 For each pair of (host, parasite) species $(i,j)$, we then feed the features vectors $(v_i, v_j)$ into a neural network.
-The neural network uses four feed-forward layers (the first $\text{RELU}$, the rest $\sigma$) with appropriate dropout rates ($0.8$ for the first layer, $0.6$ for the subsequent ones).
+The neural network uses four feed-forward layers (each layer is independent from the one before and after); the first layer uses the $\text{RELU}$ activation function (which ignores input below a threshold), the rest use a $\sigma$ function (which transforms linear activation energies into logistic responses).
+All layers have appropriate dropout rates (in order to avoid over-fitting, only a fraction of the network is updated on each iteration: $1-0.8$ for the first layer, $1-0.6$ for the subsequent ones).
 This produces an output layer with a single node, which is the probability-score for interaction between species $i$ and $j$.

-We then train this neural network by dividing the original dataset into testing and training sets (split 80-20 for training and testing respectively).
+We then train (equiv. fit) this neural network by dividing the original dataset into testing and training sets (split 80-20 for training and testing respectively).
 During the training of this neural network (using the ADAM optimiser), the $5\times 10^4$ batches of 64 items used for training were constrained to have at least 25% of positive interactions, as @Poisot2021ImpMam show slightly inflating the dataset with positive interactions enables us to counterbalance sampling biases.
 Furthermore, setting a minimum threshold of response balance is an established approach for datasets with strong biases [@Lemaitre2017ImbPyt].
 Validating this model on the test data shows our model provides highly effective prediction of interactions between pairs of species not present in the training data (@fig:example).
-The behaviour of the model was, in addition, checked by measuring the training and testing loss (using mean squared error) and stopping well before they diverged.
+The behaviour of the model was, in addition, checked by measuring the training and testing loss (difference between the actual value and the prediction, here using mean squared error) and stopping well before they diverged (which is one sign of overfitting).

 ![Proof-of-Concept: An empirical metaweb [from @Hadfield2014TalTwo], i.e. a list of known possible interactions within a species pool, is converted into